Blackouts hit multiple estates across Singapore; power restored to all areas, says SP Group

 SINGAPORE: Multiple parts of Singapore were hit by blackouts early on Tuesday (Sep 18), with several areas across the island losing power for at least 30 minutes.

-The power outages, which started at around 1.20am, affected areas ranging from Jurong and Woodlands to Ang Mo Kio and Bedok, according to residents that took to social media to report the blackouts.
+The power outages, which started at around 1.20am, affected areas ranging from Jurong and Woodlands to Ang Mo Kio and Bedok, according to residents who took to social media to report the blackouts.

 A Twitter user known as Amanda tweeted a video of her estate in darkness, adding that she lived in Bedok Reservoir.